Google Search Traffic Drops: Why it Could Happen and What to Do

 For example, “if your site is affected by a security threat, Google may alert users before they reach your site with warnings or interstitial pages, which may decrease Search traffic.”

 As you might imagine, that needs to be rectified immediately.
 That’s something else that we help our clients with as soon as it happens.

 There are always new trends.
 What’s popular in December may not be popular in June.
 Maybe something else new has come out then, or perhaps folks just aren’t looking for holiday decorations in the summer sun.
 When this occurs, we’ve helped our clients to better “surf,” so to speak, the “result of external influences.”

 Google is always looking for a better way to offer Google users more.
 So, that means Google goes through many algorithmic changes.
 When those changes occur, it can cause some pages to drop in the rankings.
 Thus, it’s important to go with someone who knows how to respond properly to these.

 When your Google Search traffic ranking drops, it can be bad for your business, certainly.
 However, it doesn’t have to be catastrophic.
 With the right foundation, response, and team by your side, you can keep pace and pull ahead in the marathon that is online marketing.

-For more help with this and so much else related to growing your business, you can reach us at (888) 477-9540.
+For more help with this and so much else related to growing your business, you can reach our web design team in Los Angeles at (888) 477-9540.